tyleretters/lordsofthepit.com/_posts/2024-09-18-thrash-bash.md

 ![Caleb with His Patch](/assets/images/2024thrashbash/OrbPatchDragonborn.jpg)

-In the end, Dave and the Ebon Hand helped raise $1,830.76 for Cultivate Food Rescue, an all-time donation record for the Bash!
+In the end, Dave helped raise $1,830.76 for Cultivate Food Rescue, an all-time donation record for the Bash!
 Until next year, a word to the wise: If you hang around here, you hang out with Daggers.

 ![Selections from My Sweet Loot](/assets/images/2024thrashbash/Loot1.jpg)